PaulTreanor/weightmate/README.md

-WeightTrack.app
+# WeightTrack.app

-Very minimalistic weight tracking app.
-Got mad at trying to make this Google Sheets cd
+Very minimalistic weight tracking app built with React and a serverless AWS backend.